2015 GKAS Community Leadership Development Institute

-Thanks to our generous sponsors, HuFriedy, Henry Schein Cares, and the ADA Foundation, the 2014 Community Leadership Development Institute will take place where GKAS first began – St. Louis.
-An estimated 650 underserved children will receive comprehensive care during the St. Louis GKAS Program which is scheduled to take place Oct.
-22-25, 2014.
+Thanks to the ongoing support of our generous sponsors, Hu-Friedy and Henry Schein Cares, the 2015 GKAS Community Leadership Development Institute will take place on Oct.
+21-24, 2015 in St. Louis, MO., where GKAS first began As part of the Institute learning experience, selected participants will have the opportunity to witness the estimated 500 underserved children who will receive comprehensive care during the St. Louis GKAS Program.

 Goal: The goal of the grant application is to execute a process whereby eligible applicants interested in expanding, enhancing, or beginning their GKAS programs can apply for funds to subsidize travel expenses associated with attending the GKAS Institute.